webrtc/webrtc-org/web-apis/chrome/index.md

     implementation of DTLSIdentityServiceInterface to
     PeerConnectionFactoryInterface::CreatePeerConnection.

-  * You should not try to send more than 16KB at a time via the DataChannel.send() API.
-This limitation is temporary and will be removed in a future update to the SCTP protocol (EOR + ndata).
-Until then, you can work around this by breaking your data into < 16KB chunks and sending each chunk individually.
+  * You should not try to send more than 64KB at a time via the DataChannel.send() API.
+This limitation is temporary and will be removed once Chrome has incorporated the [SCTP User Message Interleaving][6] extension.
+Until then, you can work around this by breaking your data into < 64KB chunks and sending each chunk individually.

 #### What API can I use for screensharing?